Sigal Chattah: United States attorney

 In March 2025, President Donald Trump announced the appointment of Sigal Chattah as the interim United States Attorney for the District of Nevada.
 U.S. Senator Catherine Cortez Masto referred to Chattah as an "election denier who has advocated for political violence," while Senator Jacky Rosen stated that she would do "everything in [her] power to block her confirmation."
 She took office as interim attorney on April 1, 2025.
-She continued to be listed as a Republican National Committee committeewoman and was introduced virtually at a Nevada Republican Party meeting on April 5, with her participation prompting concerns by the The Nevada Independent about a possible violation of U.S. Department of Justice rules prohibiting political activity by its employees.
+She continued to be listed as a Republican National Committee committeewoman and was introduced virtually at a Nevada Republican Party meeting on April 5, with her participation prompting concerns by The Nevada Independent about a possible violation of U.S. Department of Justice rules prohibiting political activity by its employees.

+On July 29, 2025, a group of 116 former federal and state judges, nominated by presidents of both parties, wrote a letter calling for the court to not permanently appoint Chattah.
+The letter described Chattah as having "extreme partisan bias" and a history of racially charged comments.

 In July 2025, Trump extended Chattah's term as interim U.S. Attorney for an additional 210 days, before her 120-day term was set to expire.
 Masto and Rosen have said they would block her nomination using Senate rules.
 Trump's extension of Chattah's term prevented a federal court from rejecting her permanent appointment or appointing a new U.S. attorney.
-Prior to her extension, 116 former federal and state judges, nominated by presidents of both parties, wrote a letter calling for the court to not permanently appoint Chattah.
-In the letter, Chattah was described as "known for incendiary rhetoric and a record of urging weaponization of law enforcement for political ends."
-Democracy Defenders Action and the Society for the Rule of Law Institute spearheaded the letter.
-The judges claimed that Chattah has a "long history of threatening to misappropriate law enforcement resources to pursue those who disagree with her politics," and a "history of racist statements, including violence-tinged remarks about a black political opponent."
-They claimed as well that Chattah has demonstrated "extreme partisan bias and has a record of undermining confidence in the judiciary, including stating that judicial decisions she disagrees with are part of a 'deep state' conspiracy."
-They claim that "Chattah's shocking racist and violence-tinged rhetoric should disqualify her from this office."

 On September 30, 2025, U.S. District Judge David G. Campbell ruled that Chattah was not validly serving as acting United States Attorney for the District of Nevada and disqualified her from participating in or supervising four federal criminal cases, writing that her involvement "would be unlawful."
 The court concluded that after her 120-day interim term expired in July, subsequent personnel moves used to keep her in the role violated federal vacancies law.
 Campbell left the indictments in place but ordered the line prosecutors to certify that Chattah was not directing their work.
+On October 23, Campbell paused his previous ruling, saying that he stood by his decision, but cited "the deference and respect [the court] should have for the Executive Branch."
+The October decision allowed Chattah to participate in the four indictments from which she had previously been blocked.
+On February 12, 2026, the U.S. Ninth Circuit Court of Appeals held a hearing on the legality of Chattah's appointment.
+The Trump administration has nominated George Kelesis to replace Chattah, but the hearing would determine if Chattah could remain in her position for the duration of the nomination process, as well as if prosecutions during her tenure are valid.
+Chattah's 210-day tenure was set to expire in February.
+By June 2026, Kelesis had not submitted the necessary paperwork for the Senate to consider confirming him, and Chattah has said that she intends on remaining in office.